thomasthaddeus/cityuseattle.github.io/docs/database/mongodb.md

 * Version numbers may not match with the most current version at the time of writing.
 If given the option to choose between stable release (long-term support) or most recent, please select the **stable release** rather than the beta-testing version.
 * There might be subtle discrepancies along with the steps.
 Please **use your best judgment** while going through this cookbook-style tutorial to complete each step.

+# Detect if MongoDB is installed

+Open a terminal, if you don't know what a terminal is, read the tutorial [What's the Terminal?]({{ site.baseurl }}{% link docs/common/terminal_and_cmd.md %}).
+Enter the command `mongo` or `mongosh`.

+If you have MongoDB installed, you will enter the MongoDB shell.
+Press `Ctrl + C` (or `Command + C` in macOS) to exit the shell.

 # For Windows Users

 > This section is based on the [official MongoDB documentation](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/).
+You can also watch [this video](https://www.youtube.com/watch?v=3wqzr-GJoS0) to install in Windows 10.

 This tutorial only applies to **64-bit versions** of Windows Server 2019 / Windows 10 / Windows Server 2016 on **x86_64 architecture**.
 For other Windows platforms, please do your personal research first, and if you really can't find a solution ask your TA to find a solution with you.